 In addition to being a charter member of the OIA, the AOA also has its own international entity, BIOM.
 BIOM promotes the osteopathic philosophy and helps osteopathic physicians gain recognition beyond U.S. borders in countries such as New Zealand and the United Kingdom.

-COM International Activities Survey
+COM International Activities Report

 In an effort to expand opportunities for the international osteopathic profession, BIOM conducts an ongoing survey of all colleges of osteopathic medicine (COM) and their programs and activities in international student clinical electives, medical outreach, and professional interactions with international organizations.
 This information has been developed into an easy to read report, which summarizes and evaluates the information provided by the COMs.

 As the osteopathic profession continues to expand its international reach, sharing this information among different osteopathic bodies becomes more and more important.
 The intent of this survey is to help raise awareness of opportunities and interactions for osteopathic medical students and physicians in the international community.